Updated: December 27, 2021

 COVID-19 Travel Tips

-Travelers should must upload negative COVID-19 PCR or Antigen test results to the usvitravelportal.com prior to arriving on St Croix.
+Travelers should must upload negative COVID-19 antigen or PCR results to the usvitravelportal.com prior to arriving on St Croix.
 You may be denied boarding without certification from the USVI Travel Portal.
 Upon arrival on St Croix, all passengers are required to go through screening after disembarking from the plane and prior to heading to the baggage carousel.
-You will again be required to present your original negative COVID-19 Test (or positive Antibody test within 4 months) and the certification from the USVI Travel Portal.
+You will again be required to present your original negative COVID-19 Testand the green QR code clearance from the USVI Travel Portal.
+You can find the most up-to-date official travel requirements at USVIUpdate.com.

 Wear a Mask.
 All airlines require masks to be worn while on board.
 We recommend checking with your airline for any specific requirements that they may have.
 Refer to the CDC for tips on how to select, wear and clean masks to prevent the spread of COVID-19